Any project involving ML or AI can be divided roughly into 6 phases. These are:

 3. Data Changes Over Time

 Usually, observations change over time.
 For instance, consumer behavior records from a previous decade are not helpful today.
 On the other hand, historical data can often create more good than bad as it describes processes that are not similar to modern-day ones.
 This property of data may require dataset replacement.
+Integrating techniques from ML operationalization can help manage and adapt to the dynamic nature of data over time.

 4. Relevance of the Train/Test Subsets

 Like with biased training data, using test data that only considers part of all possible events/features can yield terrible results.
 ML models trained on biased datasets that are statistically incorrect will most probably result in the model being introduced with an error.
 Therefore, having complete and unbiased test/train data is crucial.
 One possible way of avoiding such issues is to use multiple different test sets or to select one from the primary dataset as a subsample containing the same information/features in a smaller amount.
+Ensuring the representativeness of data during the training phase in machine learning is essential for the model’s generalization and performance.

 II) Mistakes in the Data